-Organizations were obliged to follow the law, and ADA compliance became an important consideration when buildings were designed or when programs such as educational opportunities or correctional services were set up.
+ADA requirements outline that people with disabilities in the United States are guaranteed legal protection against discrimination as they go about their daily lives.
+Organizations are obliged to follow the law, and ADA compliance is an important consideration when buildings are designed or when programs such as educational opportunities or correctional services are set up.

 ADA Requirements Apply to Technology

 While there are no specific ADA requirements written into the legislation about digital barriers, digital products and services must meet the needs of people with disabilities.
 Plaintiffs have won discrimination cases on the basis of disability because of digital barriers.